sid4618/Typefont/README.md

 Typefont is an experimental library that detects the font of a text in a image.

 ## Usage
-Import the main function and invoke it like in the following script.
+Import the main function and invoke it like in the following script:

 ```javascript
 import { Typefont } from "./src/index.js";